john-goldsmith/bigtime-cli/README.md

 ## Running
 1. Run `npm run session` to obtain an API token.
-1. Run `npm run main` to start the app.
+1. Run `npm run app` to start the app.